Work with Dependencies¶

 daml ledger fetch-dar contains test scripts.
 For larger projects it’s good practice to keep them separate and only deploy templates to the ledger.

 As you’ve seen here, identifiers depend on the package as a whole and packages always bring all their dependencies with them.
 Thus changing anything in a complex dependency graph can have significant repercussions.
 It is therefore advisable to keep dependency graphs simple, and to separate concerns which are likely to change at different rates into separate packages.

 For example, in all our projects in this intro, including this chapter, our scripts are in the same project as our templates.
 In practice, that means changing a test changes all identifiers, which is not desirable.
 It’s better for maintainability to separate tests from main templates.
 If we had done that in Composing Choices, that would also have saved us from copying Composing Choices.

 Trade is a pure extension to the core

 Trade to need more frequent changes, it may be a good idea to split it out into a separate project from the start.

 MultiTrade model has more complex control flow and data handling than previous models.
 In Functional Programming 101 you’ll learn how to write more advanced logic: control flow, folds, common typeclasses, custom functions, and the Standard Library.
-We’ll be using the same projects so don’t delete your chapter 7 and 8 folders just yet.
+We’ll be using the same projects so don’t delete your folders just yet.